 A ruptured blood vessel can also cause a blister to form, the blood will leak out into the gap between the layers of the skin and cause a blister filled with blood to form.

 Certain medical conditions can also form blisters as a symptom, examples of these conditions include but not limited to:

 Most blisters will heal and disappear without the need for medical treatment.
 Once the new skin underneath the blister grows, the fluid inside the blister will slowly subside and the skin naturally dries and peels off.

 It is not advisable to break the blister as it is a shielding layer that helps fend off any infection.
 If the blister is popped, the wound is open, and bacteria can enter the body through the wound.
 If a blister bursts, do not detach the dead skin on top but instead allow the fluids to drain out naturally and then carefully wash it with a mild soap then wrap the blister and the surrounding area with a clean and sterile dry bandage or dressing.

 You can cover a blister with a Band-Aid or gauze to help protect it from any additional trauma while it heals.

-To avoid blisters from occurring at your feet due to friction, wear footwear that is well-fitted and comfortable with clean socks.
-Footwear that is badly fitted or stiff can increase the risk of blistering.
-Skin that is moist is more prone to blisters so socks that can help reduce the moisture on the feet or constant changing of socks are helpful.
+To avoid them from occurring at your feet due to friction, wear properly fitting and comfortable footwear with clean socks.
+Footwear that badly fits or stiff can increase the risk of blistering.
+Skin that is moist is more prone so socks that can help reduce the moisture on the feet or constant changing of socks are helpful.

 To avoid blisters on your hands, wear protective clothing such as gloves to reduce the friction on the skin when doing manual work or handling tools.